 IEEE 1149.1 protocol is implemented in jtag_driver, which fetches every jtag_transaction sequence item from jtag_sequencer, drives the JTAG interface’s TDI and TMS, and samples TDO if chk_ir_tdo or chk_dr_tdo flag is on. exp_tdo_dr_queue and exp_tdo_ir_queue store the expected golden value, which also will be used as the golden measure information for TDO in the generated STIL pattern.

-If the gen_stil_file knob is on, jtag_driver not only needs to drive and sample pads – it also converts such information to STIL information (handled by call_stil_gen () method), and then sends it to the STIL_generator through an analysis port, which is an object of uvm_analysis_port class specialized with stil_info_transaction type.
+If the gen_stil_file knob is on, jtag_driver not only needs to drive and sample pads – it also converts such information to STIL information (handled by call_stil_gen () method), and then sends it to STIL_generator through an analysis port, which is an object of uvm_analysis_port class specialized with stil_info_transaction type.

 In Fig. 2, let us suppose jtag_driver’s FSM is in shift DR state and it is going to shift three bits 101 to DUT and sample TDO data during shift operation.
 The golden TDO data is three bits 110.